booboojp/ScrapyardProject/README.md

 ## ⚠️ Privacy Notice ⚠️

 This app sends screenshots to OpenAI.
 If you're doing something illegal/embarrassing, maybe don't use this?
 We're not responsible for your psychological damage or criminal investigations.
+Or your parents finding out what you where searching with that **quick** pauce, alt tab but not mute... yikes!

 ---